 The modelling fund is an idea that was repeatedly raised and consistently supported at our workshops around the developing world.
 From Brazil to Bangladesh, participants said that they wanted local scientists to research the local impacts of SRM, while noting the absence of funding for such research.

-The design for DECIMALS was shaped by climate experts from across the Global South and some of the world’s leading SRM scientists.
+The design for the DMF (previously called the DECIMALS fund) was shaped by climate experts from across the Global South and some of the world’s leading SRM scientists.
 The fund is administered by The World Academy of Sciences (TWAS), which distributes more than $1M in research grants every year to support science across the developing world.